Trauma-Informed Mindfulness: A Practitioner’s Guide for One-to-One Work

 Nikki Kiyimba, Trauma-Informed Mindfulness: A Practitioner’s Guide for One-to-One Work, 2020, ISBN 978-1-908258-36-6, £19.99.

 This order is for print books only and these are despatched through the postal system.
-The print book will be available from late July.
-The e-book version (ISBN 978-1-908258-38-0) will be available to order through Google Play and library collections including ebrary, EBL, EBSCO, Ebook Central and Gardners.
+The e-book version (ISBN 978-1-908258-38-0) is available to order through Google Play and library collections including ebrary, EBL, EBSCO, Ebook Central and Gardners.

 For more details on University of Chester Press books, please visit: www.chester.ac.uk/university-press